DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Urinary porphyrins may also rise in an acute attack, but are less specific as urinary porphyrins may occur in infections, hepatobiliary disease, haematological disorders, heavy metal exposure, and lead poisoning.

 Once an acute attack is confirmed, blood and faecal samples are tested to determine the subtype of porphyria.
 Samples should be sent to an accredited laboratory or one familiar with porphyria testing (listed on the Australia Porphyria Association website).

-The pain of acute attacks can be severe, requiring hospitalisation for pain management and a lead-up to other possible causes of pain.
+The pain of acute attacks can be severe, requiring hospitalisation for pain management and a work-up for other possible causes of pain.
 Severe electrolyte imbalance, respiratory distress, or seizures should prompt admission to intensive care.

 Recommended treatments to suppress ALAS1 include [1,2]: